joelparkerhenderson/gracenote-api-scripts/README.md

   3. The output is typical JSON text.

+## Demo output

+This repo has two files of example demo output JSON text:

+  1. `demo-output.json` -- this is actual output.

+  2. `demo-output-with-formatting.json` -- formatting for humans to read.

 ## Location

-The API needs the movie showtimes request to provide a location, by using a U.S. zip (a.k.a. postal code) or latitude and longitude.
+The API needs the movies showings request to provide a location, by using a U.S. zip (a.k.a. postal code) or latitude and longitude.

 This demo uses the location of New York City Grand Central Station,